 The COVID-19 economic downturn is unique in several respects.
 Primarily, the downturn does not have an economic origin and instead traces its roots to a health emergency.
-The nature of the crisis required a set of economic responses that were unique in implementation, scale and scope, that were both coordinated and uncoordinated.
-The differentiation between the COVID-19 economic downturn and other downturns can be summarized as follows:
+The nature of the crisis required a set of economic responses that were

-- Origins The COVID-19 economic downturn was caused by a global pandemic. - Uncertain economic outcomes The COVID-19 economic downturn has a wide range of outcomes dependent on unpredictable non-economic factors. - Global scale The COVID-19 economic downturn is global, though many countries did not experience the same degree of adverse effects. - Uneven impact on profitability The COVID-19 economic downturn did not impact MNE profitability uniformly across all industrial sectors, with certain sectors outperforming others, thereby experiencing higher than normal profits, while others experiencing significant adverse effects. - Governmental regulations The COVID-19 crisis led to unprecedented governmental regulations regarding the movement and assembly of people in order to contain the spread of the virus, which impacted businesses differently across jurisdictions. - Timing: The COVID-19 economic downturn affected different jurisdictions at different times.
+- Origins The COVID-19 economic downturn was caused by a global pandemic. - Uncertain economic outcomes The COVID-19 economic downturn has a wide range of outcomes dependent on unpredictable non-economic factors. - Global scale The COVID-19 economic downturn is global, though many countries did not experience the same degree of adverse effects. - Uneven impact on profitability The COVID-19 economic downturn did not impact MNE profitability uniformly across all industrial sectors, with certain sectors outperforming others, thereby experiencing higher than normal profits, while others experiencing significant adverse effects. - Governmental regulations The COVID-19 crisis led to unprecedented governmental regulations regarding the movement and assembly of people to contain the spread of the virus, which impacted businesses differently across jurisdictions. - Timing: The COVID-19 economic downturn affected different jurisdictions at different times.